 Key financial benefits include:

-|AP record creation||Accounts payable software provides all the tools necessary to create records for payment obligations|
+|AP record creation||Provides all the tools necessary to create records for payment obligations|

-|Check-writing||Creation and printing of individual checks or batch check runs for supplier/vendor payaments|
+|Check-writing||Creation and printing of individual checks or batch check runs for supplier/vendor payments|

-|Vendor/supplier database management||A vendor database tracks vendor inforamtion such as name, contacts, preferred payment method, address, etc|
+|Vendor/supplier database management||Tracks vendor information such as name, contacts, preferred payment method, address, etc.|

-|Aging reports||Aging reports allow users to report on AP records by the number of days they are outstanding|
+|Aging reports||Allow users to report on AP records by the number of days they are outstanding|

-|Records/account lookup (search) and filtering||The ease with which the AP database can be searched and filtered can affect the effectiveness of company cost control efforts|
+|Records/account lookup (search) and filtering||Lets the AP database be searched and filtered to affect the effectiveness of company cost control efforts|

-|1099 processing||Creates the tax form documeting earnings for individual subcontractors paid by the company|
+|1099 processing||Creates the tax form documenting earnings for individual subcontractors paid by the company|

-|Electronic payments||Electronic payments use ACH or EFT formats to execute payments to vendors/suppliers and involve coordination of accounting capabilities|
+|Electronic payments||Uses ACH or EFT formats to execute payments to vendors/suppliers and involve coordination of accounting capabilities|

 |Recurring payments||Provides pre-approval and execution for payment of repeating expenses|